 Grid operators need to find the power sources to cover this demand on a daily basis.
 Scandinavian utilities, for example, trade power on the regional exchange market Nord Pool.
 The presence of multiple power generation sources such as hydro, wind, coal, and nuclear brings challenges for all the players.
 In order to ensure that demand for electricity is met at any given time of the day, utility companies are often required to suddenly ramp up or ramp down production.

-This presents a major opportunity to power plants that can efficiently start and stop their production, such as Hafslund E-CO, Norway’s second largest power generation company.
+This presents a major opportunity to companies that can efficiently start and stop their production, such as Hafslund E-CO, Norway’s second largest power generation company.

 At many hydroelectric power stations, including Hafslund E-CO’s in Nes, Norway, the start-stop sequence consists of about 10 steps, which may include checking auxiliary systems, different opening and closing processes, and breaker and generator procedures.